bwolvin/patient-listing-app/README.md

 # Goal

 * read and display a given patient’s demographic data (name, gender, date of birth)

-* display a sortable table of active conditions that the patient currently has, including
+* display a sortable table of active conditions that the patient currently has

 # Installation